 Beer gut, beer belly, “the keg”… Whatever you prefer to call that mass that lies below your chest and hangs over your pants can officially no long be blamed on Americas most beloved beverage…the beer.

-According to University of California Davis food science professor Charles Bamforth, the colloquial notion of the beer belly — that beer somehow uniquely makes a home in your gut is not medically true.
+According to University of California Davis food science professor Charles Bamforth, the colloquial notion of the beer belly – that beer somehow uniquely makes a home in your gut is not medically true.
+There could be lots of reasons for a weight gain around the gut area ranging from poor diet to low testosterone (click here to see an option if you have hormonal deficiencies) to lack of exercise.
+It’s not all just down to what you drink.

 “The beer belly is a complete myth.
 The main source of calories in any alcoholic beverage is alcohol,” Bamforth told Popular Science.
 “There’s nothing magical about the alcohol in beer, it’s just alcohol.”

 Alcohol does not invade and colonize your mid-section, it’s just another ingredient in your caloric regimen, though Bamforth notes that in cases of excessive alcohol consumption (i.e. abuse) you can develop something called ascites: a buildup of fluid around your abdomen that cancause distension of a sort, though in that case it’s likely related to actual liver damage.
+Those who are victims of alcohol abuse and are seeking roads to recovery may want to consider the services of Clean & Sober Recovery to help them end their damaging relationship with alcohol.

 So what’s with the reason for placing this stigma on our poor defenseless brews?